curvelogic/eucalypt.old/docs/philosophy-lang.md

   Using operators keeps custom logic visually out of the way of the data whilst also signposting it to attract closer attention.

-- Eucalypt lets you define your own binary operators and specify their precedence and associativity (which are applied at a relatively late stage in the evaluation pipeline - *operator soup* persists through the initial parse).
-There are no unary or ternary operators.
+- Eucalypt lets you define your own operators and specify their precedence and associativity (which are applied at a relatively late stage in the evaluation pipeline - *operator soup* persists through the initial parse).
+There are no ternary operators.

-- For absolute minimal intrusion, merely the act of placing elements next to each other ("catenation:), `x f`, is meaningful in Eucalypt.
+- For absolute minimal intrusion, merely the act of placing elements next to each other ("catenation"), `x f`, is meaningful in Eucalypt.
   By default this is pipeline-order function application, but blocks and lists can be applied as functions to make common transformations, like block merge, very succinct.

 - For even more power, Eucalypt lets you alter the meaning of concatenation via *idiot brackets* [^4].
-This is modeled after the *idiom brackets* that can be used to express applicative styles in functional programming [^5].
-These also provide an acceptable proxy for unary, ternary and other operators too.
+This is inspired by the *idiom brackets* that can be used to express applicative styles in functional programming [^5].
+These also provide an acceptable proxy for ternary and other operators too.

-- An equivalent reinterpretation of Eucalypt block syntax to provide a capability similar to Haskell's `do` notation could follow.
+- An equivalent generalisation of Eucalypt block syntax to provide a capability similar to Haskell's `do` notation might follow.

 ## Cohabitation of code and data